-Singing of Carols Feature of Pageant - Christmas Eve Celebration in the Gardens
+Singing of Carols Feature of Pageant-Christmas Eve Celebration in the Gardens

-The Christmas Eve program printed in full in this column is a proof of the fact that the Forest Hills Gardens Celebrations Association has arranged an evening of rare and beautiful entertainment for the residents of Forest Hills Gardens.
-The entertainment for the residents of Forest Hills Gardens.
+The Christmas Eve program printed in full in this column a proof of the fact that the Forest Hills Gardens Celebrations Association has arranged an evening of rare and beautiful entertainment for the residents of Forest Hills Gardens.
 The colorful pageant, as in former years, will pass up and down our winding streets, with the men's chorus singing a number of the familiar carols.
 Santa Claus will enter each home where there is a little child and leave a small gift.
-Then the villagers will assemble in Station Square to hear the program of music which will be furnished.
+Then the allagers will assemble in Station Square to hear the program of music which will be furnished.
 The program is somewhat similar to that given in other years, but it grows more perfect in detail and more attractive in the ensemble with the passing years.

-The men singers and torch bearers will meet at the Sales Office at the head of the Green at 6 p. m. next Monday, Christmas Eve.
-The women will meet at 9 Station Square, at 8:30 p. m.
+The men singers and torch bearers will meet at the Sales Office at the head of the Green at 6 p. m. next Monday, Christ-mas Eve.
+The women will meet at 9 Station Square, at 5:30 p. m.